 “They go from cells that make sickle cells to super cells—the cells that help me be better.”

 NPR Correspondent Rob Stein broke the story in July 2019.
 You can follow him to get updates.
-In early November, he talked with Short Wave host Maddie Sofia and Victoria herself to find out how things are going.
+In October and early November, he talked with Victoria to find out how things are going.
 Later in November, he talked to Victoria about evidence that the treatment is working.

 How is Victoria doing?
 Listen to find out!